chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ### Step 1: Setting up a Demo Application

-In your terminal, create a new file called `hello.cpp` with the text editor of your choice.
+In your terminal, create a new file called `hello.cpp`.

 ```sh
 nano hello.cpp
 ```

-Copy the following C++ code to the file you just created.
-This code will display a simple greeting specifying that it was written in C++.
+Add the following C++ code to the file you just created.
+This code will display a greeting specifying that it was written in C++.

 ```C++
 /* Chainguard Academy (edu.chainguard.dev)